ncsa/charts/charts/geoserver/README.md

 ### 1.1.0

-- Added extra configuration options
+- Added extra configuration option for setting Java memory heap size.
 - Fixed bugs in the chart
+- Port name changed to 'geoserver' from 'http'

 ### 1.0.0